 Leah guessed that that was some sort of truce.
 At least she didn't have to break up a brawl.

 "Yeah."
-Edward looked carefully at Jacob.
 They walked over to the side and began a deep conversation.
 It was funny how things had changed.
 Ten years ago, both of them were in love with the same girl, and Jacob wanted nothing more than to rip Edward to pieces for hurting Bella.
-Now they were conversing like friends, well allies, anyway.
+Now they were conversing like friends—well allies, anyway.

 Leah felt a light touch on her shoulder.
 "Can I talk to you for a minute?"